How to Factory Reset Android Phone

 Whether it is because they are facing some issues with their Smartphone or because they simply want their Smartphone to feel like new again, the average Android user feels the need to reset their Smartphone to factory settings at least once in the device’s life span.
 Resetting an Android device to factory settings is a bit of a confusing and complex process that most people need help with, especially in the case of rookies who are attempting it for the first time.
 Well, the following are the two different methods that a person can use to reset their Android Smartphone to factory settings:

-The soft reset is the simpler and more accessible method that can be used to reset any Android Smartphone to factory settings as compared to its counterpart.
+The soft reset is the simpler and more accessible method that can be used to reset any Android smartphone to factory settings, as compared to its counterpart.
 Everything an Android user needs to do in order to soft reset their device can be done without even having to turn the device off.
-In addition, while its counterpart is guaranteed to wipe all data off an Android device, a soft reset only deletes data stored on the device’s internal storage, and that too only half the time.
-The soft reset focuses more on deleting all non-stock applications and getting rid of any and all data pertaining to them.
-The following are the steps a person needs to complete in order to perform a soft reset on an Android device:
+In addition, while its counterpart is guaranteed to wipe all data off an Android device, a soft reset only deletes data stored on the device’s internal storage, and that too only half of the time.
+The soft reset focuses primarily on deleting all non-stock applications and getting rid of any and all data pertaining to them.
+The following are the steps a person needs to complete in order to perform a soft reset on an Android device:”.

 android factory reset